NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ##

-### Now add CSS code to style your page
+## 5. **CSS Reset Code**
-Open the `styles.css` file in the `TheBoxModel` folder and add the following code to style your webpage:
+Now, let's add som CSS to our page !

-## 5. **CSS Reset**
+We can remove default browser-specific styles from our <body> element to provide a consistent baseline for design.

-Let's apply some CSS code to our body element, we do that by removing default browser-specific styles in turn  providing a consistent baseline for design.
+- [ ] Open the `styles.css` file in the `TheBoxModel` folder and add the following code to style your webpage:

 ```css
 body {